 Treatment of autonomic neuropathy includes:

 - Treating the underlying disease.
 The first goal of treating autonomic neuropathy is to manage the disease or condition damaging your nerves.
-For example, if the underlying cause is diabetes, you'll need to control your blood sugar to keep it as close to normal as possible.
-Treating the underlying disease can help stop autonomic neuropathy from progressing.
+For example, if the underlying cause is diabetes, you'll need to tightly control blood sugar to prevent autonomic neuropathy from progressing.

 - Managing specific symptoms.
 Some treatments can relieve the symptoms of autonomic neuropathy.
 Treatment is based on what part of your body is most affected by nerve damage.